troyfigiel/monorepo/README.md

 Be aware, a lot of code has been copy-pasted and works for my specific case.

-- bash
+- Finish Bash config
-- gitconfig in projects/work
+- Symlink a gitconfig in projects/work so I do not accidentally commit with the wrong email
-- copying Nix store
-- VPN -> nework manager
+- Use NetworkManager to manager my VPN connections
-- Set up a config for lazydocker and symlink it in place
 - Set up browserpass
 - Set up a Nix color scheme
 - Add icons to Polybar
-- Upgrade to a more recent version of the Linux kernel
 - Save a predefined set of i3 window layouts
 - The Nitrokey app icon should appear in the bottom bar upon startup
-- Where are all my wallpapers stored?
 - Change my cursor theme
 - betterscreenlock automatically locks after 10 mins, even when a video is playing
 - Set up impermance module.
 Can I use this together with Syncthing somehow?
-- Look into Peerix
+- copying Nix store / Look into Peerix
 - Automatically import public keys into /home/troy/.gnupg with ultimate trust